JeremyLeahy/Comp-Sys-and-Networks-IOT-Assignment/readme.md

 Python script on the Raspberry Pi.

 Once the cat has been detected and a photo has been taken, the data is sent to the Web API platform "Wia" which shows the data as an "Event".
+This Event can be viewed as a jpg image in the Events tab.
+As well as receiving a Photo an email notification is also sent to the User's email address.